telefonicaid/iotagent-node-lib/doc/api.md

 * `i`: Device ID.
 * `getCmd`: This parameter is used to indicate the IoT Agent that the device is requesting a command.
 It is needed to set it to `1`

-Taking the previous example, and considering the the usage of the IoTA-JSON Agent, the device should make the following request, being the response to this request a JSON object with the command name as key and the command value as value:
+Taking the previous example, and considering the usage of the IoTA-JSON Agent, the device should make the following request, being the response to this request a JSON object with the command name as key and the command value as value:

 **Request:**